GemeenteNijmegen/formio-converter/README.md

 ## What does the conversion do?
 - Aanpassen van de form definities
-  1. Replace all subforms that are mapped with a open-formulieren form step provided with --subform key=form-uuid-of-reusable-form
+  1. Replace all subforms with a content element indicating the form used a subform
   2. Replace all containers with fieldsets
   3. Remove hiddenfields (not important in OpenForms)
   4. Remove overzichts pages